 This page provides some basic, but very interesting statistics about category 5 hurricanes in the Atlantic basin since 1851.
 Category 5 storms are extremely rare.
-In fact, only 34* category 5 storms (~4% of all hurricanes) are found in the historical record.
+In fact, for the Atlantic Basin (including the Gulf of Mexico and Carribbean Sea) only 34* category 5 storms (~4% of all hurricanes) are found in the historical record.
 In the 165 years since records began (1851), there have only been six years that contained two or more category 5 storms; the most in one season was four in 2005 (Emily, Katrina, Rita, and Wilma).

 The longest periods without a category 5 hurricane in the Atlantic basin:

 - #2: 9 Years (2008-2016) Discussed in the next section below

 2016: Hurricane Matthew Becomes First Category 5 in over 9 Years

 On the evening of Friday, September 30, 2016, following a period of rapid intensification over the Caribbean, Hurricane Matthew was upgraded to category 5 status — the first category 5 in the Atlantic basin in over 9 years (since Hurricane Felix in 2007).

 Prior to Hurricane Matthew’s upgrade, the duration without a category 5 stood at: 9 years and 26 days -or- 3314 days.
 This was the SECOND longest period on record.

 - Only 4% of hurricanes reach category 5 status (based on historical data 1851 through 2016)*

 - Only 34 category 5 hurricanes are found in the historical record (1851 to present = 172 years)*